 - Short-Term Trading Fees With ETFs

-TD Ameritrade, with their thinkorswim platform, offers a virtual trading to get your feet wet.
-With paperMoney, as the service is called, you get a virtual margin account and a virtual IRA, each funded with $100,000.
-So no only can you test out your trades in a taxable account, but also tax-deferred with the IRA option.
+When you sign up for a paperMoney virtual account, you’ll get both a virtual margin account and a virtual IRA, each funded with $100,000.
+This lets you test out your trades not only in a taxable account, but also in a tax-deferred account.

 TradeStation may be a bit on the pricey side, but it's a decent trading platform for active traders.
 It has a great selection of investments, including stocks, bonds, ETFs, funds, foreign securities, options and other instruments.